samson-sofun/deepdf/README.md

-# deepin-pdfium
+# deepdf

-deepin-pdfium is a pdf rendering library based on Qt and PDFium.
+deepdf is a pdf rendering library based on Qt and PDFium.

 It has been verified under several CPU architectures, such as x86 / x64 / MIPS / arm, which can cross system platforms, but only Linux Debian version has been made.